 Ironically, she had never had any such meltdowns when we went to soccer for the boys.
 There must have been some pretty fun dirt under those bleachers.

 But the other lesson is important, too.
-Everyone lived, not only to tell the story, but to laugh about it.—Jody Podl, Online Editor
+Everyone lived, not only to tell the story, but to laugh about it.—Jody Podl, Digital Content Editor